 Which Gemstone May Help You Right Now?

-Below is a summary of the main properties of gemstones featured in this gallery (and beyond).
+Below is a summary of the main properties of gemstones featured in this post.
 May it help you chose the right gemstone for yourself or someone you care about.

 Amethyst is a healing gem associated with spiritual growth, wisdom, tranquillity, and protection against negative energy.
 It is associated with the 7th chakra (the Crown chakra), and it is believed to open and activate the chakra, strengthening our connection with the higher realms.